rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 can even compare them directly.

-[^1]: We note here that the grammar derived [GLADE](https://github.com/obastani/glade) is not in the usual format, and hence, we could not verify that their parser is correct.
+[^1]: We note here that the grammar derived by [GLADE](https://github.com/obastani/glade) is not in the usual format, and hence, we could not verify that their parser is correct.
 Unfortunately, general context-free parsers are notoriously difficult to get right as shown by the history of the Earley parser.

 [^bastani2017synthesizing]: Bastani, O., Sharma, R., Aiken, A., & Liang, P. (2017).
 Synthesizing program input grammars.
 ACM SIGPLAN Notices, 52(6), 95-110.
 [^wu2019reinam]: Wu, Z., Johnson, E., Yang, W., Bastani, O., Song, D., Peng, J., & Xie, T. (2019, August).
 REINAM: reinforcement learning for input-grammar inference.
 In Proceedings of the 2019 27th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (pp. 488-498).